-Today we will be starting our Colour Synergy Series with the – winter color palette
+Today we will be starting our Colour Synergy Series.

 This week I will be explaining and illustrating more in depth how colour analysis works and how it can be applied to your current wardrobe and accessories, thus resulting in immediately reenergizing the current state of your image and style.
 However, before you read any further, please take a moment if you haven’t done so already to read my introductory article on Colour Analysis: How it Can Impact Your ROI.
 Once you have read that article return to this week’s article – the first of a 4-part series – on Colour Synergy as this will hopefully help you understand my logic and approach to colour analysis more clearly.
 It is my goal to hopefully clarify for you how colour analysis works and why it is important, in my opinion, to have your signature colour palette correctly applied to your personal brand, which includes your overall image and personal style.